New Democratic Party of Serbia: 2014–present

 In 2014, founder and first president of DSS Vojislav Koštunica left the party over its abandonment of the idea of political neutrality.
 Subsequently, Slobodan Samardžić, Dragan Jočić, Vladeta Janković and Dejan Mihajlov also announced their departure in response to differences of opinion over the course of DSS.

 On 26 January 2021, DSS and the Movement for the Restoration of the Kingdom of Serbia (POKS) signed an agreement on joint action and agreed on a joint political-program platform called the National-Democratic Alternative.
 In early May, the National-Democratic Alternative was transformed into a pre-electoral coalition.
-On 24 May, the 14th party assembly was held in which Jovanović was re-elected as the president of the party, while Dejan Šulkić, Zoran Sandić, and Predrag Marsenić were elected as vice presidents.
+On 24 May, the 14th party assembly was held in which Jovanović was re-elected as the president of the party, while Dejan Šulkić, Zoran Sandić, and Predrag Marsenić were elected as vice-presidents.
 DSS changed its name to New Democratic Party of Serbia following the 15th assembly on 29 May 2022.

 Political positions

 Initially aligned on the centre-right on the political spectrum, it has shifted to the right-wing in the early 2010s.
 A national-conservative party, it is strongly opposed to the accession of Serbia to the European Union.
-It has been also described as conservative, nationalist, populist, and Christian democratic.
+It has been also described as conservative, nationalist, and populist.
 It was historically supportive of Western integration and European Union, and was a member of the European People's Party until 2012.

 Together with the People's Party, Serbian Party Oathkeepers, and Dveri, it signed a joint declaration for the "reintegration of Kosovo into the constitutional and legal order of Serbia" in October 2022.

+In the Parliamentary Assembly of the Council of Europe, DSS was associated with the European People's Party until 2012, after which it became a member of the European Democrat Group until 2014.